Business and cash flow management

 Customer support

-For any business to thrive, it needs happy customers.
-Customers tend to be happiest when a business can quickly resolve issues as they arise.
+For any business to thrive, it needs happy customers, and customers tend to be happiest when a business can quickly resolve issues as they arise.

 Let’s say a customer sends an email or leaves a voicemail with a common support issue.
 Using language-recognition AI, an automated or generated response based on the text and context of the message can solve most common issues, reducing the load on your support team.
 These AI solutions can be a boon during a query spike, such as after a product launch or during a holiday sale.